ioccc-src/winner/1984/decot/README.md

 this entry would compile with gcc - but not clang - or at least some versions.
 Thank you Yusuke!
-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noticed this did not work under fedora linux and it definitely didn't work with macOS as it requires a compiler that supports `-traditional-cpp` which clang does not.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) noticed this did not work under fedora linux and it definitely didn't work with macOS as it required a compiler that supports `-traditional-cpp` which clang does not.
 Clang also requires that the second and third arguments to main be a `char **`.
 Cody fixed both problems and now it works under both macOS and linux
 - clang and gcc.
 Thank you Cody for your assistance!